Clostridium Difficile Toxin (Stool)

 Why do I need this test?

-Your doctor might order this test if you have any of these symptoms, especially if
+You may need this test if you have any of these symptoms, especially if you are in

 Diarrhea.
 This means 3 or more loose stools per day for at least 2 days.